jonathancraddock/mootparadox_grav/pages/04.projects/02.excluding-taxonomy-and-query-strings-in-robots-txt/item.md

 ===

-By way of an example, the Google result below is an internal list, generated on the fly, for any post tagged with the string `angletarn pikes'.
+By way of an example, the Google result below is an internal list, generated on the fly, for any post tagged with the string `angletarn pikes`.

 ![search-result-tag](search-result-tag.png "search-result-tag")
 *Example of a Google 'tag' result.*